Custoza: History

+The name of the village is derived from Latin custōdia ('protection' or 'wardenship'), since it was originally built as a watchtower over the Via Postumia.
+The earliest mention of Custoza is in a document dating from March 1185.

-The village is famous for two battles fought during the Italian Independence Wars: the first in 1848 and the second in 1866, both against the Austrian Empire.
+The location is famous for two battles fought during the Italian Independence Wars: the first in 1848 and the second in 1866, both against the Austrian Empire.
 In memory of them, the architect Giacomo Franco built the Ossuary of Custoza (Ossario di Custoza), a war grave and memorial building opened in 1879.